Real Racing 3: Gameplay

-Introduced in update 1.2 in July 2013, drive points are required for the player to participate in time trials.
-Each race costs one drive point.
-The player begins with two drive points, and can only increase their maximum available drive points to five by using gold coins.
+Introduced in update 1.2 in July 2013, Drive points are required for the player to participate in time trials.
+Each race costs one Drive point.
+The player begins with three Drive points, and can only increase their maximum available Drive points to five by using gold coins.
 When the player runs out of drive points, they can use two gold coins to get a full refill or simply wait until the game automatically replenishes the points (one point is replenished every eighteen minutes).

 Introduced in update 1.3.5 in September 2013, VIP service is an option available for every car in the game.
 Purchasing a VIP service for any car must be done through the in-app store and costs real world money, with each VIP service usable only for the car for which it is purchased.
 The VIP service removes any waiting times for newly purchased cars or upgrades purchased with R$.
 Usually, when a player purchases a new car through R$, they must wait several hours for that car to be 'delivered'.
 However, if they purchase the VIP service for that car, it will be delivered instantly upon purchase.
 The service works the same for upgrades.
 Any upgrades purchased with R$ take time to complete, however, if the player has purchased the VIP service, upgrades are performed instantly.

 Introduced in update 1.4.0 in October 2013, crew members can be hired prior to each race.
 The player has the option to hire a Manager to earn double R$ for a first place win, an Agent to earn double fame for a first place win, and/or an Auto Engineer to maintain the condition of the car for a first place win.
 The player may hire no crew members if they wish, or all three.
 Each crew member costs one gold coin.
 From time to time, crew members offer their services for free.
 Gaining the attention of higher level crew members requires an increasingly higher driver level.
 Crew members will not bring a reward if first place is not obtained.